 “Behind the scenes” at Canyon Vista Medical Center, the Case Management / Social Work Service Department blends the knowledge and caring of its nurse case managers and social workers, to understand the emotional stress of illness.
 Our licensed and certified professionals have the skills and training to help patients and families during their stay.
-They work with doctors, nurses, therapists and others, to help patient and families deal with health care problems that develop during illness, and plan a continued return to normal health after discharge.
+They work with doctors, nurses, therapists and others, to help patients and families deal with health care problems that develop during illness and plan a continued return to normal health after discharge.

 Discharge planning begins the day a patient is admitted to the hospital.
 It sometimes takes several days to plan and ensure our patients have everything needed for a smooth transition to home or other facility.
 The social workers assist our patients with:

 Nurse case managers are an important link among patient and families, insurance companies, and physicians.
 They are a good resource for patients and families with insurance coverage concerns, and for physicians focusing on quality care for their patients.